Mission San Luis de Apalache: First contact

 In 1528, Pánfilo de Narváez is the first recorded European presence in Apalachee setting up camp south of Anhaica near present-day St. Marks.
 In 1539, Hernando de Soto wintered at Anhaica (in present-day Tallahassee) celebrating the first Christmas in the North America.
 In 1607, some Apalachee Indians requested friars and the first ones visited in 1608.
 In 1612 the Apalachees made a formal request for a mission but the Spanish did not oblige.
 In 1625 Apalachees began to send food supplies overland to St. Augustine, the major point of Spanish control over shipping and defense of La Florida.
 The Spanish, however, needed the densely populated and extremely fertile Apalachee Province to provide labor and provisions for St. Augustine.

-In 1633, Pedro Muñoz and Francisco Martínez launched a formal mission effort in Apalachee Province.
+In 1633, Pedro Muñoz and Francisco Martínez launched a formal mission effort in Apalachee Province at the request of Apalachee Chiefs'.
 In 1638 the first of 3 or 4 soldiers came to Apalachee Province to explore for ports and purchase foodstuffs for the governor.
 No evidence has been discovered indicating a fort or garrison was built then.